linroger/FinanceCompendium/VI. Derivatives/Reference/The Handbook of Financial Instruments/Chapter 03 Calculating Investment Returns.md

 By compounding the returns we find that the cumulative 5-year return is  $17.40\%$ .

 Since we often are interested in the performance of an investment over time, we can maintain cumulative growth rates.
 Cumulative growth rates are useful for quickly calculating the cumulative return over multiple periods because we do not need to reference the intermediate returns or growth rates.
 Cumulative growth rates are calculated by taking the previous period ending cumulative growth rate and multiplying by (1 + current period return).
 We can use cumulative growth rates to calculate the expected value of an investment by multiplying it by the cumulative growth factor.
-For example,  $100 invested into a fund with a compound 5-year growth rate of 1.2568 will result in an ending value of$ 125.68.
+For example,  \$100 invested into a fund with a compound 5-year growth rate of 1.2568 will result in an ending value of\$ 125.68.

 $$
 1 0 0 \times (1.
 2 5 6 8) = 1 2 5.
 6 8